The Electric Vehicle Revolution, Transportation and Environment

 All-electric vehicles – Powered only by electric motor with no engine.
 Have large traction battery and must be plugged externally to charge.

-Electric vehicle technology rises to the occasion
+Electric vehicle revolution and technology rises to the occasion

 As consumer awareness continues to grow and governments around the world set rigorous new fuel economy standards, automotive technology has also upped its game.
 The electric Tesla Model S, introduced in 2012, has now sold more than 250,000 electric cars has set an entirely new standard of what was possible in an alternative-powered vehicle.
 Able to hurtle from 0-to-60 mph in 2.5 seconds, the four-door luxury sedan is the third fastest accelerating production car ever.